 The Supreme Court conservative majority held ranks to temporarily stay an OSHA standard that would have made large employers require their employees get vaccinated or wear a mask and test regularly.
 In a separate 5-4 decision, the court allowed a similar measure to proceed for workers in the healthcare sector.
 Employment experts weigh in on implications for businesses.

-While the policy has been up in the air since it was introduced in November, experts believe this will be the de facto final say on the matter.
-But that verdict is not certain.
-Other circuits continue to consider the mandate.
+While the policy has been up in the air since it was introduced in November, some believe this to be the de facto final say on vaccine-or-test mandates for large businesses.
+But other circuits continue to consider the issue.
 OSHA may come up with new standards.
 State governments, meanwhile, have leeway to put their own measures in place.
+CCI asked three experts in employment law to comment on the stay and what it means for employers.

 Background on OSHA’s Vaccine-or-Test ETS

-The Occupational Safety and Health Administration (OSHA) issued an Emergency Temporary Standard (ETS) on November 4 forcing businesses with 100 employees or more to require their workforces to either get vaccinated or work with a mask on and test weekly.
+The Occupational Safety and Health Administration (OSHA) issued an Emergency Temporary Standard (ETS) on November 4 forcing businesses with 100 employees or more to require their workforces to either get vaccinated or wear masks and test weekly.
 The Fifth Circuit Court of Appeals placed a temporary stay on the ETS the following day.
 That temporary stay was extended, and challenges to the standard began to proceed through several levels of the judiciary system.

 While the Fifth Circuit has blocked the OSHA vaccinate-or-test mandate ETS, other courts continue to determine its constitutionality.
 Insights from Caleena S. Braig of @MoyeWhite #VaccineMandate #OSHA https://t.co/S2gjvxDXU6